I’m a carer and worried about money

 Get financial support from social services

-If you have a carer’s assessment from your local council, they may find that you are eligible for a direct payment, also known as a carer’s personal budget, to help you with your caring role.
+If you have a carer’s assessment from your Health Trust, they may find that you are eligible for a direct payment, also known as a carer’s personal budget, to help you with your caring role.

 If the person you care for has been assessed as needing help from social services, they may also get money towards their care and support.

 Disability benefits for the person you care for

 The person you care for may be eligible for Attendance Allowance, a weekly benefit for those over 65 who have difficulty with their personal care or needs supervision to keep them safe.

 If the person you care for is under 65, they may be eligible for Personal Independent Payment, which has replaced Disability Living Allowance.